 How a Charitable Remainder Trust works

 She funds the trust with $250,000 of appreciated securities she has held for many years, which are currently yielding only about 3 percent, and sets up the trust to pay 6 percent.
-She knows if she sells the stock and purchases a higher-yield issue the tax on the appreciation will consume almost a third of the proceeds, leaving considerably less to reinvest.
+She knows if she sells the stock and purchases a higher-yield issue, the tax on the appreciation will consume almost a third of the proceeds, leaving considerably less to reinvest.
 The term of the trust she establishes is for her lifetime.
-At the end of that time her gift will pass to Central Park Conservancy to support the maintenance and conservation of the historic structures throughout the Park.
+At the end of that time, her gift will pass to the Central Park Conservancy to support the maintenance and conservation of the historic structures throughout the Park.

 By establishing the trust she has:

-- Doubled the income from her assets.
+- Doubled the income from her assets

-- Avoided the capital gains tax that would be due if she had sold the stock in order to reinvest it.
+- Avoided the capital gains tax that would be due if she had sold the stock in order to reinvest it

-- Generated a substantial tax deduction.
+- Generated a substantial tax deduction

-- The satisfaction of knowing she has helped preserve the history of Central Park.
+- The satisfaction of knowing she has helped preserve the history of Central Park

 Appreciated assets, cash, unencumbered real estate, and retirement accounts are excellent assets to consider.
 No capital gains tax is due on the transfer, and you receive an income tax charitable deduction for a portion of the contribution in the year the trust is established.
 A minimum gift of about $250,000 is recommended.